danarcher/XCom2WotcMods/WotcRebalancedRecovery/README.md

 Technical details of XCOM 2 healing, and these changes, follow.

+This mod also improves will recovery rates to decrease the amount of time soldiers spend either tired, shaken or otherwise below maximum will levels.

 ## Healing

 When soldiers return injured, they are assigned a number of wound points.
 The